waldner/Firefox-RunWith/README.md

 After importing, save the configuration.

 Now go to a webpage, right-click on a link, selection or image (or on any point in the page), and you should see the corresponding RunWith menu entry.
-If you run it, you will see our `/tmp/test.sh` being run and writing its output to `/tmp/output.txt`.
-Of course this is just a silly example.
+If you run it, you will see our `/tmp/test.sh` being run and writing its output to `/tmp/output.txt` (or showing a notification popup).
+Of course this is just a silly example, but it demonstrates what can be accessed.

 ## Detailed explanation